 On February 5, 2016, in the federal court case Harris v.
 McCrory, a three-judge panel from the Middle District of North Carolina held that North Carolina’s 1st Congressional District and 12th Congressional District were unconstitutional racial gerrymanders under the 14th Amendment.
 Following this ruling, the Republican-led legislature redrew the state’s congressional districts to have a severe pro-Republican tilt, which the plan’s architects freely admitted “would be a political gerrymander.”

-Expressly designed to give Republicans a 10-3 district advantage, despite the fact that North Carolina is a solidly purple state (President Obama won 50.6 percent of the statewide vote in 2012), the newly enacted North Carolina congressional plan is, by any measure, one of the worst partisan gerrymanders in modern American history.
+Expressly designed to give Republicans a 10-3 district advantage, despite the fact that North Carolina is a solidly purple state, the newly enacted North Carolina congressional plan is, by any measure, one of the worst partisan gerrymanders in modern American history.